sekuri/Emacsclient-OS-X-App/Emacsclient_osx_app.md

 - Launch Automator to create an app.
 - Select Applescript action.
 - Paste this applescript in the Automator applescript action window to replace "(* Your script goes here *)".
-- It looks for the application iTerm2 to run "myemacs" in.
-If it doesn't find iTerm2, it defaults to the Terminal application.
 - Call this app, e.g. MyEmacs.app.
 It will launch a graphical emacsclient.

 ### myemacs